devtut/generate/docs/python/tuple.md

 - If either element is a number, then the other element is returned.
 - Otherwise, types are sorted alphabetically .

-If we reached the end of one of the lists, the longer list is &quot;larger.&quot; If both list are same it returns 0.
+If we reached the end of one of the lists, the longer list is =larger.= If both list are same it returns 0.

 ```
 tuple1 = ('a', 'b', 'c', 'd', 'e')